dmenezessousa/drink-frontend/README.md

 - How will you raise concerns to members who are not adequately contributing?
   - Communicate with understanding and curiosity
 - How and when will you escalate the conflict if your resolution attempts are unsuccessful?
-  - Escalate to Adam privately first
+  - Escalate to Chris/Raul/Megan privately first
 - Communication Plan
 - Before beginning to tackle the project, determine how your group will communicate with each other.
 This is not an individual effort.
 Make sure everyone feels comfortable with the identified methods of speaking up.
 - Describe at least: